PM Congratulates Newly Elected Canadian PM Carney - UrduPoint

 PM Congratulates Newly Elected Canadian PM Carney

-ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Apr, 2025) Prime Minister Muhammad Shehbaz Sharif on Tuesday felicitated Mark Joseph Carney on his election as the Prime Minister of Canada and to the Liberal Party on their success sin the recently held elections in Canada.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Apr, 2025) Prime Minister Shehbaz Sharif on Tuesday felicitated Mark Joseph Carney on his election as the prime minister of Canada and to the Liberal Party on their success in the recently held elections.

 “Pakistan and Canada enjoy warm and friendly relations and we are proud of the vibrant Pakistani diaspora in Canada,” the prime minister posted on X handle.